themesberg/flowbite/content/components/skeleton.md

 group: components
 toc: true

-previous: Drawer
+previous: Sidebar
-previousLink: components/drawer/
+previousLink: components/sidebar/
-next: Pagination
+next: Speed Dial
-nextLink: components/pagination/
+nextLink: components/speed-dial/
 ---

 Use the skeleton component to indicate a loading status with placeholder elements that look very similar to the type of content that is being loaded such as paragraphs, heading, images, videos, and more.